MicroEJ/docs/VEEPortingGuide/mock.rst

 - by adding the mock module as a regular Platform :ref:`module dependency <mmm_module_dependencies>` (if your Platform configuration project contains a ``module.ivy`` file),
 - or by manually copying the JAR file ``[mock_project]\target~\rip\mocks\[mock_name].jar`` to the :ref:`Platform configuration <platform_configuration_creation>` mock dropins folder ``dropins/mocks/dropins/``.

-During development, enable :ref:`resolve_foundation_libraries_in_workspace` to use the mock without having to install it after each modification.
+Make sure the optional :ref:`resolve_foundation_libraries_in_workspace` is enabled to use the mock without having to install it after each modification during development.

 Use
 ===